OpenAgenda/oa-public/public/intl/README.md

   -o, --output       The target path where the script will output the compiled version of the translation files, completed with the fallback langs.  [default: "src/locales-compiled/%lang%.json"]
       --defaultLang  Default language, the one that is filled in for the default messages in the files.  [default: "en"] --langs        The target languages of the translations.  [default: "en,fr,de,it,es,br,ca,eu,oc,io"] --fallbackMap  A fallback object (json) to complete each key language with the value language.
-For `{ "br": "fr" }`, the French will complement the Breton.  [default: "{ "br": "fr" }"]
+For `{ "br": "fr" }`, the French will complement the Breton.  [default: "{"br":"fr","ca":"es","eu":"fr","oc":"fr"}"]
       --skipIndex    Does not create index js file.  [boolean] --ast          Whether to compile message into AST instead of just string.  [boolean] [default: true]
 ```